wso2/cellery/samples/product-review/README.md

 # Cellery Product Review Sample

-The application shows information about user reviews for the set of products.
-Each of the review item shows product information, product category information, customer information, rating and review description.
+Product Review sample application shows information about user reviews for a set of products.
+Each review item shows product information, product category information, customer information, rating and review description.

-This samples demonstrate following features of the cellery.
+This sample demonstrates following features of the cellery.

 * Intra-Cell communication
 * Inter-Cell communication
 * Different Protocol usage

-The Product Review Sample application has five microservices which are group into three seperate cells.
+The Product Review Sample application has five microservices which are grouped into three separate cells.

 The component interaction diagram of the application is shown below.